sakuli/Docs/content/writing_tests/anatomy.md

 This file layout also represents the logical structure of Sakuli, which consists of a *testsuite* with one or more *testcase(s)*.
 Sakuli's `run` command takes the path to a testsuite folder and runs all testcases defined in `testsuite.suite` of the given folder.

+### _logs

+The `_logs` folder will be automatically created, when Sakuli starts the first execution.
+To change the path of the created `_logs` folder, you can use `sakuli.log.folder` See [Configuring Tests](/configuring_tests) for further information.

+#### _screenshots

+Sakuli saves all error screenshots in this folder which is configurabale withe these properties:
+- `sakuli.screenshot.onError`
+- `sakuli.screenshot.dir`
+- `sakuli.screenshot.storage`

+See [Configuring Tests](/configuring_tests) for further information.

+#### sakuli.log

+Sakuli logs all information about the test execution in this file.
+To configure the log level, you can use `log.level`.

+### .steps.cache file

+The `.steps.cache` file will be created after the first successful execution.
+It contains the step names in a test case (defined with `testcase.endOfStep()`).
+With the correct steps cache file, Sakuli can omit the last step `Finished Step UNNAMED with state Ok.`

 ### testsuite.suite

 This file is a relic from Sahi where you define testcases and their respective start-urls.
 It has a simple format: